-Debt Service Funds 2001, 2004, and 2014
+Debt Service Funds 2004, 2014, and 2015

-The debt service fund is used to account for the accumulation of resources for the annual payment of principal and interest on the Series 2001, 2004, and 2014 Bonds.
-The debt service fund 2001 was closed during the current fiscal year as the Series 2001 Bonds were refunded.
+The debt service fund is used to account for the accumulation of resources for the annual payment of principal and interest on the Series 2004, 2014, and 2015 Bonds.
+The debt service fund 2004 was closed during the current fiscal year as the Series 2004 Bonds were refunded.

-Capital Projects Fund 2004
+Capital Projects Fund 2015

 This fund accounts for the financial resources to be used for the acquisition or construction of major infrastructure within the District.
-This fund was closed during the current fiscal year.

-As a general rule, the effect of 1nterfund activity has been eliminated from the government-wide financial statements.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.